 Vlasta Phamová – Change Management Specialist, Revolgy

 The importance of maintaining good relationships with people also manifests by avoiding conflict at all costs.
 For example, our Vietnamese colleagues would never say “no” to our team, as it is considered extremely impolite.
-This led to a few humorous situations when trying to organise meetings for example.
-Thankfully, Vlasta was there, and her insight into both mentalities and undeniable people skills proved to be priceless.
+This led to a few humorous situations when trying to organize meetings, for example.
+Thankfully, Vlasta was there, and her insight into mentalities and undeniable people skills proved priceless.

-The Czech Republic and Vietnam have a lot in common too.
-The history goes back to the communist period when a lot of Vietnamese people, encouraged by their authorities migrated to Czechoslovakia with the intention of gaining new skills and then returning to their country.
+The Czech Republic and Vietnam have a lot in common, too.
+Their history goes back to the communist period, when many Vietnamese people, encouraged by their authorities, migrated to Czechoslovakia with the intention of gaining new skills and then returning to their country.
 However, following the collapse of Communism in Czechoslovakia, many Vietnamese people decided to remain in the country.
-Today Vietnamese are a 3rd largest ethnic minority overall in the Czech Republic.
+Today, Vietnamese are the third-largest ethnic minority in the Czech Republic.

 Building technological and cultural bridges